-With the imminent introduction of MEES, I am sure many landlords and property owners are considering what actions they need take, if they haven’t already done so, and one question that I am sure they will be considering – if they qualify for MEES exemptions or not.
+With the introduction of MEES on 1st April 2018, I am sure many landlords and property owners are considering what actions they need to take, if they haven’t already done so, and one question that I am sure they will be considering – if they qualify for MEES exemptions or not.

 So, what does make a property exempt, and what process should be followed to ensure any exemption is compliant?

 The guidance issued by the government last year lists the following situations where a property is exempt from the regulations:-